Eawag-SIAM/SimulatedAnnealingABC.jl/README.md

   - `type=1` is single-ϵ.
   - `type=2` is multi-ϵ.
   - `type=3` is the hybrid multi-u-single-ϵ algorithm.
 - `checkpoint_display`: every how many population updates information on the inference progress is displayed.
 Default value is `100`.
-Recommended value with a long inference is `500` or more (to avoid unnecessarily lenghty output files).
+Recommended value with a long inference is `500` or more (to avoid unnecessarily lengthy output files).
 Note that `n` population updates correspond to `n*n_particles` particle updates.

 The following arguments rarely require adjustments.